Air on the G String: Wilhelmj's arrangement

 In 1871, violinist August Wilhelmj arranged the second movement of Bach's third Orchestral Suite for violin and an accompaniment of strings, piano or organ (harmonium).
 On the score he wrote auf der G-Saite (on the G string) above the staff for the solo violin, which gave the arrangement its nickname.

 In Wilhelmj's version the piece is transposed down from its original key (D major) to C major.
 Then the part of the first violins is transposed further down an octave and given to a solo violin that can play the entire melody on its lowest string, the G string.
-The dynamic markings added by Wilhelmj are more in line with a romantic interpretation than with the baroque original.
+The dynamic markings added by Wilhelmj are more in line with a Romantic interpretation than with the Baroque original.

-As a violin can't play very loudly in its lowest register, all the other parts of Bach's music were firmly reduced in Wilhelmj's version: the keyboard part is to be played staccato and pianissimo, causing the effects of interweaving melodies and of drive in the bass part to get lost.
+As the violin is unable to play with much volume in its lowest register, all the other parts of Bach's music were firmly reduced in Wilhelmj's version: the keyboard part is to be played staccato and pianissimo, causing the effects of interweaving melodies and of drive in the bass part to get lost.
 The accompanying violins and violas play muted (con sordino), and the bass part for cellos and double basses is to be played pizzicato and sempre pianissimo, with the same change in effect compared to Bach's original.

 Later, a spurious story circulated that the melody was always intended to be played on the G string alone.
 The solo violin part of Wilhelmj's arrangement is sometimes played on the counter-tenor violoncello.

 Wilhelmj's arrangement greatly popularized the piece and although his version is rarely played anymore, his original title on the G string or Air on the G string has been retained as the commonly used name of various arrangements whether or not a string instrument playing on its G string is involved.
 Most of these versions have in common that the original melody of the first violins is played in the low register of a solo instrument, accompanied by a reduction of the material of the other parts of Bach's piece, although occasionally versions that stay more in line with Bach's original can go by the same name.

+Further arrangements of Wilhelmj's arrangement

+This arranged piece was itself arranged countless times, in key or instrumentation, for orchestra, saxophone, accordion, synthesizer, recorder ensemble ... paralleling and overlapping other arrangements of the same original.